aryakommineni/provising_vm/provision-sm-md-lg/README.md

 5. Add a text box named **vm_name**.
 6. Add a dropdown named **size**.
 7. Click the edit pencil icon for the **size** dropdown.
-8. Under **Options** > **Entries** enter the dropdown values:
+8. Under **Options** > **Entries** enter the following values:
-   - Enter the following for the first entry in the dropdown:
+   - Enter the following for the first row:
       - For **Name** field, choose **Large**.
       - For **Value** field, choose **large**.
-   - Enter the following for the second entry in the dropdown:
+   - Enter the following for the second row:
       - For **Name** field, choose **Medium**.
       - For **Value** field, choose **medium**.
-   - Enter the following for the third entry in the dropdown:
+   - Enter the following for the third row:
       - For **Name** field, choose **Small**.
       - For **Value** field, choose **small**.
 9. Click **Save**.